Common name: Coining common names

-In scientific binomial nomenclature, names commonly are derived from classical or modern Latin or Greek or Latinised forms of vernacular words or coinages; such names generally are difficult for laymen to learn, remember, and pronounce and so, in such books as field guides, biologists commonly publish lists of coined common names.
-Many examples of such common names simply are attempts to translate the scientific name into English or some other vernacular.
-Such translation may be confusing in itself, or confusingly inaccurate, for example, gratiosus does not mean "gracile" and gracilis does not mean "graceful".
+In scientific binomial nomenclature, names commonly are derived from classical or modern Latin or Greek or Latinised forms of vernacular words or coinages; such names are often difficult for laymen to learn, remember, and pronounce and so, in such books as field guides, biologists commonly publish lists of coined common names.
+Counterexamples, however, are numerous; laymen routinely use the scientific names of dinosaurs (e.g., Tyrannosaurus, Triceratops, Velociraptor), as well as many common garden flowers (e.g., Iris, Petunia, Chrysanthemum, Rhododendron), and scientific names are sometimes shorter than the common names (e.g., Ia io, the "great evening bat").
+Many examples of common names simply are attempts to translate the scientific name into English or some other vernacular.
+Such translation may be confusing in itself, or confusingly inaccurate, for example, gratiosus does not mean "gracious" and gracilis does not mean "graceful".

 The practice of coining common names has long been discouraged; de Candolle's Laws of Botanical Nomenclature, 1868, the non-binding recommendations that form the basis of the modern (now binding) International Code of Nomenclature for algae, fungi, and plants contains the following:

 Art.
 68. Every friend of science ought to be opposed to the introduction into a modern language of names of plants that are not already there unless they are derived from a Latin botanical name that has undergone but a slight alteration. ... ought the fabrication of names termed vulgar names, totally different from Latin ones, to be proscribed.
 The public to whom they are addressed derives no advantage from them because they are novelties.
 Lindley's work, The Vegetable Kingdom, would have been better relished in England had not the author introduced into it so many new English names, that are to be found in no dictionary, and that do not preclude the necessity of learning with what Latin names they are synonymous.
 A tolerable idea may be given of the danger of too great a multiplicity of vulgar names, by imagining what geography would be, or, for instance, the Post-office administration, supposing every town had a totally different name in every language.

 Various bodies and the authors of many technical and semi-technical books do not simply adapt existing common names for various organisms; they try to coin (and put into common use) comprehensive, useful, authoritative, and standardised lists of new names.
 The purpose typically is: